Vorticode/solarite/docs/index.md

 4. The child component can compare these attributes with its current state and decide whether to call h() to check if anything needs to re-render.
 5. If the child component calls `h(this)`, the process continues if that child component has child components of its own.

-This hierarchical rendering system gives each component control over its own rendering decisions while maintaining a predictable data flow.
+This allows each component to control its own rendering while maintaining a predictable data flow.

-In the above code, we alternatively could've created the `<notes-item>` element via the `new` keyword, but doing so would cause all `NotesItem` components to be recreated on every render.
+In the above code, we alternatively could've created the `<notes-item>` element via the `new` keyword, but this is ill-advised.
+Doing so would cause all `NotesItem` components to be recreated on every render:

 ```JavaScript
 class NotesList extends HTMLElement {